- Solar advice hub

 Solar panel loans usually range from two or three years to 10 years.

-Some providers give you the option of choosing your own repayment period, usually roughly within this range.
+Some providers give you the option of choosing your own repayment period, although this will typically still fall within this range.

 Who is eligible for a solar panel loan?